anthonynarine/Ticket-vending-machine/README.md

 # Ticket-vending-machine
 Collect a numbered ticket to visit a specific area of a store.

-Program will to demo Generators asking each customer to select a number to visit a specifice area.
+Program will to demo Generators and decorators asking each customer to select a number to visit a specifice area.

 Main module handles an ask function which demonstrates the try, except, and else statements.